 Elections in Sri Lanka: 2024 Presidential Elections

 On Saturday, September 21, 2024, Sri Lanka will hold presidential elections.
-The 2024 presidential election will be the first election in which people will be allowed to go to the polls since the nationwide protest movement (Aragalaya) in 2022, which spurred the resignation of former president Gotabaya Rajapaksa.
+The 2024 presidential election will be the first election in which people will go to the polls since the nationwide protest movement (Aragalaya) in 2022.
+A historic number of candidates will be contesting in this presidential election.

 Ahead of this important electoral process, the International Foundation for Electoral Systems (IFES) provides Frequently Asked Questions (FAQs) on Elections in Sri Lanka: 2024 Presidential Elections.